Daddy's Girl: She joins the army because she loves her father and knows that he will die if he returns to the battlefield.

 Character Development: Inverted: Once Mulan hits rock bottom it becomes abundantly clear just how much he has grown to genuinely care for her and to display the insight he's gained about the severity of his selfish motives; see also Aesop Amnesia.

-Jerk with a Heart of Gold: His original intentions was to obtain a high position among the guardians.
+Jerk with a Heart of Gold: His original intentions were to obtain a high position among the guardians.
 Over the course of the film, he becomes protective and supportive of Mulan.
-In Mulan 2, he even tries to destroy Mulan's relationship with Shang only to be the one to rescue Mulan from an unwanted marriage and prevent an upscale war.

 Large Ham: "Who am I?
 WHO AM I?
 I am the guardian of lost souls, the powerful, the pleasurable, the indestructible Mushu!"